-Her areas of specialization include treatment for Trauma (PTSD), Depression, Anxiety, Grief, and Violent or Aggresive Behavior in the Home.
+Her areas of specialization include treatment for Trauma (PTSD), Depression, Anxiety, Grief, and Violent or Aggressive Behavior in the Home.

 Ihsan is a Licensed Clinical Social Worker (LCSW) with over 15 years of experience providing counseling to adolescents, young adults, adults, and couples, in both private practice and in substance abuse programs.
 He specializes in working with individuals and families dealing with addiction, trauma, grief and loss, depression and anxiety.

 Ihsan has specialized training in family therapy and crisis intervention.
 He enjoys working with all types of personalities and will work collaboratively with you to help you solve challenging problems and overcome stressful family situations.